benson338/Git-Cheat-Sheet/README.md

 `git push -u origin master` OR

-`git push origin master`
+` git push --set-upstream origin master`
-`git branch --set-upstream master origin/master`

 > when you push to a remote and you use the --set-upstream flag git sets the branch you are pushing to as the remote tracking branch of the branch you are pushing